 Oxalate toxicity is not well known, and whilst its symptoms are painful and serious, its reversal can be straightforward

 Oxalate toxicity is under-recognised and under-diagnosed.
-It can be caused by genetic factors, by yeast fungus infection, by diet, or by a combination.
-Symptoms can include fatigue, poor sleep, joint and muscles aches and pains, brain fogs, eye pain, burning sensation, vulvar pain and kidney stones.
-You are more at risk of it if you have a leaky gut and it may interfere with body systems causing anaemia, heart arrythmia, underactive thyroid, interstitial cystitis, osteoporosis, fibromyalgia or carpal tunnel syndrome.
+It can be caused by genetic factors, a yeast fungus infection, diet, or a combination.
+Symptoms can include fatigue, poor sleep, joint and muscle aches and pains, brain fog, eye pain, burning sensation, vulvar pain and kidney stones.
+You are more at risk of it if you have a leaky gut, and it may interfere with body systems causing anaemia, heart arrhythmia, underactive thyroid, interstitial cystitis, osteoporosis, fibromyalgia or carpal tunnel syndrome.
 One problem is that it is counter-intuitive, often being caused by a diet rich in leafy greens!
 The toxicity can be reversed by gradually reducing your oxalate intake, moving a bit towards a healing carnivorous diet, though you may experience greater pain at first as the oxalate is eliminated from your system.

 Her diet of leafy greens was actually part of the problem

 This 70-year-old lady presented with fatigue, tremor, rigidity and slow movement; she had difficulty maintaining an erect standing posture, necessitating the use of a Zimmer frame.
 She attended the neurology clinic but did not respond to Parkinson’s disease medication (Madopar).
 Her head MRI scan was normal.